-I, , upon being duly sworn upon my oath state that: (1) I am the (Name) (Title) of ; (2) all requirements of (/ ayment of wages to workers employed on public works projects have been fully satisfied I with regard to this compan y's work on; (Name of Project) iling wage rules in 8 CSR 30-3.010 to 8 CSR 30-3.060; (4) based ' ' • occupational titles set out in 8 CSR 30-3.060, I have completed full mes, occupations, and crafts of every worker employed by this • • , , , with an accurate record of the number of hours worked by each type of work performed, (b) the payroll deductions that have been • provide fringe benefits, if any, for each worker; (5) the amounts paid to provide fringe b enefits, if any, were irrevoc cably made to a fund, plan, or program on behalf of the workers; (6) these payroll record ds are kept and have been provided for inspection to the authorized representative of the contracting public body y and will be available, a is often as may be necessary, to such body and the Missouri Department of Labor ar nd Industrial Relations; (7) s such records shall not be destroyed or removed from the state for one year following the c completion of this company 's work on this project; and (8) there has been no exception to the full and complete com pliance with the provisions s and requirements of Annual Wage Order No Section issued by the e Missouri Division of Labor Standards and applicable to this project located in apleted on the day of, st of my information, knowledge, and belief.
-I acknowledge that may subject me to criminal prosecution pursuant to §§290.340, 570.090, 575.040, 575.0 may suefect me to erimmar presecution pursuant to \$322015 to, 370.070, 373.040, 373.0 750, 01 575.000, RSIVIO.
-Signature Subscribed and sworn to o me this day of · My commission expires 3 Notary Public INOTAL Y I UDIIC Pagaint by Authorized Public Penrosentative
+I,, up oon being duly sworn upon my oath state that: (1) I am the (Name) of (Title) ; (2) all requirements of (Name of Company) §§ 290.210 to 290.340, RSMo, pertaining to the payment have been fully satisfied with regard to this company's wo (Name of Project); (3) I have reviewed and am familiar with the prevailing wa upon my knowledge of these rules, including the occupation and accurate records clearly indicating (a) the names, or • company in connection with this project together with ar · worker and the actual wages paid for each class or type of made for each worker, and (c) the amounts paid to provide paid to provide fringe benefits, if any, were irrevocably n (6) these payroll records are kept and have been provide contracting public body and will be available, as ofter n as may be necessary, to such body and the Missour Department of Labor and Industrial Relations; (7) such re cords shall not be destroyed or removed from the state fo one year following the completion of this company's work on this project; and (8) there has been no exception to the full and complete compliance with the provisions and requirements of Annual Wage Order No Section issued by the Missouri Division of Labor Standards and applicable to this project located in County, Missouri, and completed on the day of, y information, knowledge, and belief.
+I acknowledge tha the falsification of any information set out above may si ubject me to criminal prosecution pursuant to §§290.340 570.090, 575.040, 575.050, or 575.060, RSMo.
+Sian ature Sign atuic Subscribed and sworn to me this day of My commission expires · Notary Public sint by Authorized Public Penresentative